-Imperial Taro has sensational, showy foliage on this beautiful taro with large, smokey-charcoal colored leaves and spectacular lime-green veining.
+Imperial Taro has sensational, showy foliage with large, smokey-charcoal colored leaves and spectacular lime-green veining.
 Imperial Taro is quite impressive and exotic looking!
-Imperial Taro grows to 36" tall and can easily be wintered indoors as a houseplant.
+Imperial Taro grows to 36 inches tall and can easily be wintered indoors as a houseplant.
 Large, exotic leaves with green veining gives this plant a unique and unusual look.
-Makes a powerful statement as a landscape plant, in beds or borders.
+Imperial Taro makes a powerful statement as a landscape plant, in beds or borders.
 Imperial Taro looks great in containers on your deck, poolside or on your patio as well as a focal point in your pond!
 Imperial Taro can be overwintered indoors as a houseplant.

 Height Grows 3 feet tall or taller